maniospas/Blombly/docs/syntax.md

 When you set a value to a variable you can set the assignment to be final.
-This indicates that the value will never be allowed change in this scope in the future, which makes it *thread-safe* and can thus be used by blocks called from its scope.
-Here's an example of a final variable that is visible from inside a code block.
+This indicates that the value will never be allowed change in this scope in the future, which makes it *thread-safe* and can thus be visible by called blocks.
+Here's an example of a final variable that is visible from a running block.

 ```javascript
 bias = 0; // is not yet final